baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_dicomread.md

 ## Prep

-Download the DICOM test data as described in the [sample data sets](index.md#sample-data) section.
+Download the DICOM test data as described in the [sample data](sample_data.md#tutorial-data-links) section.